-The best part of the Picaninnie Ponds is its crystal clear waters, which gets slowly filtered naturally through the limestone.
+The best part of the Piccaninnie Ponds is its crystal clear waters, which gets slowly filtered naturally through the limestone.
 This process has occurred for thousands of years and it has resulted in the formation of limestone forming underneath the pond water.

 Piccaninnie Ponds Cave Diving & Snorkelling Permits, Mount Gambier